On September 15 2012, 3000 citizens deliberated and voted on 18 questions on biodiversity related issues. See how they voted...

 See a list of all the partners in the World Wide Views on Biodiversity project.
 There are partners involved in arranging 34 meetings in 25 countries.

 The World Wide Views method is designed to engage citizens in many parts of the world in debate about important issues at daylong meetings.
 The aim is to give advice to politicians in the process of policy making.

 On September 15th 3000 citizens from 25 countries took part in a global event: “World Wide Views on Biodiversity”.
 The project engages ordinary citizens in the process of policymaking and awareness raising to sustain a living and healthy planet.
 About hundred citizens in each participating country attended day-long meetings to learn about biodiversity issues, make up their minds about them, and express their views.
-They all voted on a set of predefined questions and the answers will be presented at COP11 in India in October 2012.
+They all voted on a set of predefined questions and the answers were presented at COP11 in India in October 2012.

 The results from the meetings carry unique information about the views of citizens in both developed and developing countries.
 Some of the following results state an interest and willingness about biodiversity from the participating citizens.
 Three out of four participating citizens worldwide say that they are “very concerned” about the loss of biodiversity.
 Over 90 percent of the participating citizens worldwide support the establishment of a legal framework to establish more marine protected areas in international waters.
-Click here to get the Results Report.

 The WWViews on Biodiversity project is aiming to contribute to the first strategic goal of the Aichi Biodiversity Targets and the United Nations Decade on Biodiversity 2011 -2020 – making people aware of the values of biodiversity and giving them a platform to make their voices heard.